DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 #### Specialized sites

 Some websites outside or in gray areas of copyright are artistic projects.
 In the 1990s, 'textz.com' by the Berlin-based artist Sebastian Luetgert was the first site to offer cultural, political and media theory books as simple, gratis-downloadable text files - among them, theory classics by Theodor W. Adorno.
 The name 'textz' was a pun on 'warez', a slang name for illegally copied software.
-Later, the web sites aaaaarg.org[^aaaaarg.org] and Monoskop[^Monoskop] provided related collections of freely downloadable art, cultural and media studies books, yet with different thematic emphases: to stimulate reading and discussion groups, or to provide a carefully hand-selected library mirroring the taste of the site owner.
+Later, the websites aaaaarg.org[^aaaaarg.org] and Monoskop[^Monoskop] provided related collections of freely downloadable art, cultural and media studies books, yet with different thematic emphases: to stimulate reading and discussion groups, or to provide a carefully hand-selected library mirroring the taste of the site owner.

 Best known, and factually legendary, is UbuWeb,[^Ubuweb] an encyclopedic site providing downloadable sound, video and text file version of avant-garde arts records, films and books.
 Most of them fall under the category of small edition artists' books, and are provided with the artists' permission - since most these works never created revenue when they were commercially released.